 How to get there?
 Some folks prefer to fly in a helicopter or a small plane to experience landing at the manini* Hana Airport.
 Many others would prefer to drive out and back – all in one day.
-Campsites, hotels, cabins, and AirBnb’s are also favored for those who have the time to stay a night or more.
+Campsites, hotels, cabins, and AirBnb are also favored by those who have the time to stay a night or more.

 These are usually the folks who, during an earlier visit to Maui, came for a day and recognized immediately that they must revisit Hana.
 So, they return and spend more time discovering the abundance of beautiful places and the legendary history that starts as soon as you’re on The Road to Hana.

-My husband and I have spent many a long, 4 day weekend in Hana.
-More than 15 times, we have driven the Road to Hana, stopped many places along the way and spent 3 nights and 4 days exploring.
+My husband and I have spent many a long, 4-day weekend in Hana.
+More than 15 times, we have driven the Road to Hana, stopped at many places along the way, and spent 3 nights and 4 days exploring.
 Delving into Hana like this gave us a feeling of having Hana steeped in our bones.
 We will always carry the dolphins playing in the waves at Hāmoa Beach, the surf pounding on the cliffs in Wai’anapanapa, or rubbing the shampoo ginger in our hair at secluded waterfalls.
 We feel as though a part of Hana will remain with us forever.

 The Road To or From Hana – 2 Easy Stops Worth Your Time